Lauren Strunk, LPC

 Dr. Taylor is a licensed psychologist who is also serving as our Coordinator of Alcohol and Other Drug (AOD) Services.
 In this role, Dr. Taylor is responsible for coordinating and providing drug and alcohol assessments, voluntary substance abuse counseling, and substance abuse prevention programming to the campus community.
 She also has special interest and expertise in other areas, such as PTSD, sexual trauma recovery, depression, and anxiety.
 Her approach is grounded in empowerment feminist therapy, is strength-based, and collaborative.

-Ms. Zeigler is a member of the Administrative Support Team who has been here since Spring 2015.
-In addition to providing a wide range of administrative support for the Wellness Center, she also coordinates the production of all marketing materials for the department and assists with website management.
+Ms. Heller is a member of the Administrative Support Team who has been here since Fall 2021.
+She also holds the credential as a Certified Medical Assistant.
+In addition to providing a wide range of administrative support for the Wellness Center, she assists with clinical follow-up in Health Services.